 Identify a property.
-The internet can be a great asset to your search for a property – especially if you’re not sure of the area where you want to be.
+The internet can be a great asset to your search for single family homes– especially if you’re not sure of the area where you want to be.
 There are some terrific tools available to search crime statistics by zip code, check out schools and even see what the neighborhood looks like – all from the comfort of your home.
 A good on-line search not only will allow you to see what is available in your price range, but can answer many of the questions you may have about a specific property such as if there is a homeowners association fee, property taxes, school information, etc. Some searches have information about the area a property is in, give you the ability to save your searches, download the listing or can even send you updates.
 If you feel overwhelmed a Realtor with a membership to the multiple listing service (MLS) will have the ability to set up an automatic search for you using your needs, wants, area you want to live, your price range and other criteria.

 We are often asked where the “good neighborhoods” or “good schools” are.
 Real Estate Agents cannot legally give you their opinion of an area.
 Giving their opinion could be considered a form of discrimination called “steering”.

 This is usually the point where I like to mention to my clients about going to an open house, or a new home builder, without your Realtor being present.
 It’s really not a good idea to preview homes by yourself.
 As mentioned in Part 1 of this series — “Once you have been shown a home by an agent, that agent is considered to be working with you for that particular property”.
 So if you go to opens, including new model homes, you will find yourself being represented by an agent who has the sellers best interest in mind, not yours.